laya-hmkh/finetuning_unsloth_llama3.2_11B_vision_instrcut/README.md

 This project fine-tunes the Llama 3.2 11B Vision-Instruct model using LoRA (Low-Rank Adaptation) to generate comprehensive & detailed radiology reports from medical images.
 The model learns to identify anatomical structures, detect pathological findings, and produce detailed clinical descriptions.

+The model was trained on the maomao1234/r1_report_generation dataset.

 ## Highlights
 - LoRA Fine-tuning: Efficient parameter-efficient training
 - 4-bit Quantization: Reduced memory footprint using bitsandbytes